2. Summary of Significant Accounting Policies

 Principles of Consolidation

-The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
+The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary.
 All significant intercompany balances and transactions have been eliminated.

 Use of Estimates